The other day I planned on baking my favorite cookies, confident that I had all the ingredients.

 6. Can I substitute Double-Acting Baking Powder for Baking Soda in Cookies?

-For best cookie result, use double-acting baking powder as a substitute for baking soda.
+For best cookie results, use double-acting baking powder as a substitute for baking soda.

 Double-acting baking powder gives cookies a better rise than regular baking powder.
 When using double-acting baking powder in a recipe, make sure to substitute acidic liquids with non-acidic liquids too.